+Show your customers that they matter.
 It was October 6, 1727 that Alexander Pope wrote in a letter to John Gray, “Blessed is he who expects nothing, for he shall never be disappointed.”
 Does this resonate for you, with truth and reality, as to the expectations of today’s consumers?
 Unfortunately, it does.
 But today, consumers have more choice than ever before in the history of civilization as to where and how they will acquire what they want.
-Big boxes, walk-in specialty stores, drive-up stores and in-home purchasing—television shopping networks, mail order and internet-based electronic ordering.
+Big boxes, walk-in specialty stores, drive-up stores and in-home purchasing—television shopping networks, mail order and the Internet.

 For today’s specialty brick and mortar retailer, one that desires to compete with the national big boxes, the most important activity is delivering value to their customers.
 One of the important ways to do this is by subscribing to the philosophy: Our customer’s have earned the right to our respect simply by walking through our door!

 This simple rule can mean the difference between mere existence and a success enterprise.
 If you personally have an emotional ownership in this simple belief, and show it in word and deed, your staff will have it too.
 Then, you can watch your sales increase year after year.
 Sure, there is more to running a successful business than that.
 But, with all things being equal, the merchant that follows this rule will do exceedingly better than the one that does not.

 The following is an example of how not to deliver value—one that you have most likely experienced yourself.
 You go out for a nice meal and your expectation is that of service and elegance.
 Do you want some smart-ass server delivering poor service, or even worse, trying to make you look bad in front of your dining partner?
 Of course you wouldn’t.
 So why in the world would you allow the same kind of situation to occur in your store, or any business for that matter?